 Sky’s the Limit Mini Olympics

-Since 2008, EET has been hosting the Sky’s the Limit Mini Olympics for people with special needs at Beaton Park in Wollongong.
-Each year this event attracts hundreds of participants from Metropolitan Sydney, Southern NSW, the Illawarra and beyond enabling them to experience the exhilaration and joy of competition in a variety of sporting activities – just like the Olympics.
+Since 2008, EET has been hosting the Sky’s the Limit Mini Olympics for people with disabilities at Beaton Park in Wollongong.
+Each year this event attracts hundreds of participants from Metropolitan Sydney, Southern NSW, the Illawarra and beyond enabling them to experience the exhilaration and joy of competition in a variety of sporting activities – just like the Paralympics.

 EET assists people with disability to develop skills that will help them achieve their life goals, increase their independence and participate as valued and active members of their community.